 Apply a document understanding model in Microsoft SharePoint Syntex

-After publishing your document understanding model, you can apply it to one or more SharePoint document library in your Microsoft 365 tenant.
+After publishing your document understanding model, you can apply it to one or more SharePoint document libraries in your Microsoft 365 tenant.

 You are only able to apply the model to document libraries that you have access to.

-To apply your model to to a SharePoint document library:
+To apply your model to a SharePoint document library:

-On model home page, on the Apply model to libraries tile, select Publish model.
-Or you can select +Add Library in the Libraries with this model section.
+On model home page, on the Apply model to libraries tile, select Apply model.
+Or, in the Where the model is applied section, select +Add library.

 You can then select the SharePoint site that contains the document library that you want to apply the model to.
-If the site does not show in the list, use the search box to find it.
+If the site doesn't show in the list, use the search box to find it.

 You must have Manage List permissions or Edit rights to the document library you are applying the model to.